Repairs, improvements and disabled adaptations

 - By mail: Customer Services, Housing Services, Civic Centre, Home Gardens, Dartford, Kent DA1 1DR

-- By personal visit to the Civic Centre (opposite the railway station) or telling your Housing Officer, Supported Housing Officer or the Estate Ranger.
+- By personal visit to the Civic Centre (opposite the railway station) or telling your Housing Officer, Housing Scheme Officer or the Estate Ranger.

 Emergency out of hours telephone number